sweesenkoh/SweeSen-Swift-Personal-Tools/README.md

 }()

 ```
-For the string extensions in this framework, everything is first converted into NSAttributedString, then doing all the manipulations on the string.
+For the string extensions, everything is first converted into NSAttributedString, then doing all the manipulations on the NSAttributedString.
 Afterwards, we then assign our attributedString to the attributedString property of the UILabel or UITextView.

 </br>